THE NEED FOR SOMETHING OTHER THAN ARREST

 “We’re really trying to develop the resources and do some cultural change around the idea that arresting people or chasing them down is a measure of success and should be celebrated.
 We’ve moved away from that.”

-A REDIRECTION FROM THE LEGAL SYSTEM REVOLVING DOOR TO THE TREATMENT OPENING DOOR
+A REDIRECTION FROM THE CRIMINAL LEGAL SYSTEM REVOLVING DOOR TO THE TREATMENT OPENING DOOR

 Studying the programs in both Pima County, AZ and Charleston County, SC revealed police are making arrest and deflection decisions all day, every day.
 Police make these decisions informed by: